 McDonald’s

 Employee L&D is fun and digital at McDonald’s.
 The company created a cash register training program that looked and felt like a computer game.

-Learners had to respond to customer orders under timed conditions, they could use lifelines and win bonuses as they did their best to keep customers happy.
+The company benefits, too.
 You avoid working in an echo chamber because you get to hear a wide variety of perspectives.
 You develop leadership skills among your workforce, which can help with succession planning.
 And you encourage employees to take greater ownership of their work and results.

 A frontline business can encourage employee contributions by:

-5. Recognize employee achievements
+5. Celebrate: recognize employee achievements

 Recognizing and celebrating employee achievements is another of our employee engagement best practices.
-Research from Deloitte shows that an employee recognition program can increase employee engagement, productivity, and performance by 14%.

 To get the most out of non-monetary benefits: